What is IS-3?

 - Secure Software Development

-Every UC Davis unit, defined as a school, research project, administrative office, or collection of departments, has 4 specific directives:
+Every UC Davis unit, defined as a school, research project, administrative office, or collection of departments, has four specific directives:

 - Units must complete Risk Assessments